Management and Information Technology

 Course Description

-• Business Transformation and the role of information systems: the transition from traditional to electronic business, business process reengineering (BPR), the impact of IT on competition and cooperation.
+c.
+Digital transformation and the role of informatics, with topics such as: the concept of business organization and administration, the transition from classical to electronic business activities, business process reengineering (BPR), organizational improvement technologies, and the impact of informatics on competition and cooperation.

 Learning Outcomes